 - The Royal Museum of Fine Arts Antwerp (KMSKA) (subject to reopening in 2021)

 This morning we visit the house and studio that the great 17th-century artist, Peter Paul Rubens.
-Having garnered great wealth, Rubens was able to build this palatial house and his adjacent studio.
+Having garnered great wealth, Rubens built this palatial house and his adjacent studio.
 He displayed his impressive art collection in a beautiful art room.
 We visit the house, the workshop and Rubens’ charming garden inspired by his painting The Walk in the Garden (c.
 1631).

 We also visit the Cathedral of Our Lady.
 Four of Rubens’ most important paintings, including the Raising of the Cross and his Descent from the Cross, embellish this vast seven-nave UNESCO-listed Gothic cathedral.